Illegal immigrant accused in Nevada killings charged with 4 counts of murder

 Martinez-Guzman has been in prison since his arrest in Carson City on a federal immigration hold Jan.
 19. Investigators said he's the only suspect in the murders of 56-year-old Connie Koontz, 74-year-old Sophia Renken and married couple Gerald and Sharon David, who were 81 and 80, respectively.

+Martinez-Guzman had worked for a landscaping company at the Davids' property for four months, ending last July.
+It was not immediately clear if the job linked him to Koontz or David.

-At a news conference Monday, Jackson said Martinez-Guzman stole a .22-caliber revolver from the Davids' Reno property less than two weeks before he killed them on Jan.
-15 or 16.
-The prosecutor added that the suspect used the same weapon to kill Koontz and David in their homes in Gardnerville, south of Carson City.
-A report filed with a Carson City judge says that the gun was recovered from a BMW Martinez-Guzman was driving when he was arrested.
+At a news conference Monday, Douglas County District Attorney Mark Jackson said Martinez-Guzman broke into "outbuildings" on the sprawling David property on Jan.
+3 and Jan.
+4 and made off with a cache of rifles and a .22-caliber revolver.
+The prosecutor added that the suspect used the handgun to kill Koontz and David in their homes in Gardnerville, south of Carson City.
+Koontz was found dead Jan.
+10. Renken's body was found Jan.
+13.

+According to the affidavit, Martinez-Guzman admitted to a Washoe County detective that he killed the Davids and the document alleges that his DNA was found on the gun used to kill Koontz and Renken.
+A .22-caliber bullet with DNA matching Martinez-Guzman was also found on the floor of the Davids' kitchen.

+A report filed with a Carson City judge says that the gun was recovered from a 2006 BMW 325i Martinez-Guzman was driving when he was arrested.
+The car was registered to Martinez-Guzman's mother, Sonia Guzman, who was questioned by immigration authorities following her son's arrest and given a hearing date.

 Martinez-Guzman previously was arraigned in Carson City last Thursday on felony counts of burglary and possession of stolen property, as well as weapons charges.
 He was accused of possessing weapons and pawning property stolen from the victims and was ordered held on $500,000 bail with a preliminary hearing on those charges set for Feb.
 8.